Robotawi/mobile-robot_ros/README.md

     source ./devel/setup.bash
     ```
 ## Package description
-This package incorporates two nodes.
+There are two packages in this workspace.
 The first is responsible for spawning the robot model in Gazebo simulator.
-The second is responsible to visual perception and actuation of the robot.The robot is set to follow a white ball that appears in the view of its camera, and stop otherwise.
+The second incorporates two nodes which implement visual perception and actuation of the robot.
+The robot is set to follow a white ball that appears in the view of its camera, and stop otherwise.

 **To launch the simulation environment:**
 ```